seelabs/scratch_docs/xls-xchainbridge.md

 ##### 3.2.1.9. `XChainBridge`

-The bridge that the witness is monitoring.
+The bridge that the witness server is monitoring.
 This is identical to the `XChainBridge` params in every transaction and ledger object.

 ### 3.3.
 Running a Witness Server